 When a template instantiation is present in an explicitly named object file or object library it takes precedence over the same named instantiation in a repository.

-5.2.2.
-Instantiation Directives
+6.2.2.
+Instantiation Directives (Alpha and IA-64 only)

 The next sections describe the following instantiatation directives:

 '''

 #pragma define_template

 #pragma instantiate_template

 #pragma do_not_instantiate_template

 '''